conduktor/ctl/README.md

 ````
 You need to define the CDK_TOKEN and CDK_BASE_URL environment variables to use this tool.
 You can also use the CDK_KEY,CDK_CERT to use a certificate for tls authentication.
-If you have an untrusted certificate you can use the CDK_INSECURE=true variable to disable tls verification
+If you have an untrusted certificate you can use the CDK_INSECURE=true variable to disable tls verification or you can use CACERT.

 Usage:
   conduktor [flags]